 For a fuller appreciation of what we can offer, please see our Sixth Form Prospectus.

-Students whose applications are submitted by the school deadline can make free choices of subjects.
+Students whose applications are submitted by the school deadline, 3 March 2023, can make free choices of subjects.
 The timetable will then be created based on the majority demands and subjects will run based on there being a viable number.
 Those students who apply after the deadline will have to make choices based on the timetable structure that has been set up.

 All students, except those studying 4 AS subjects, are expected to participate in enrichment activities.

 Any student, who has not attained a minimum of a grade C in either Maths or English Language, is expected to resit during Year 13 to improve their grade.
 Students who decide to change their choices on receipt of their GCSE results must be aware that their new choices can only run if the timetable structure can facilitate this.

 Sixth Form students are expected to display exemplary behaviour, attendance, undertake service and act as exemplary role models to the younger students.

 We invite any external candidates and their families interested in attending Sixth Form to our Sixth Form Information Evening on Tuesday 28 February 2023 from 7pm-8pm.

 Lagan College welcomes applications for entry in Sixth Form from students from other schools if they are able to fulfil the admissions criteria, there are places available within the College’s admission numbers and places are available in their AS subject choice.